-This is in large part due to the vast size and importance of the task which along with widespread misunderstanding make estate planning appear to be a more substantial undertaking to “conquer” than it really is..
+This is in large part due to the vast size and importance of the task which along with widespread misunderstanding make estate planning appear to be a more substantial undertaking to “conquer” than it really is.

 For example, people often ask how to officially declare they do not want medical care and treatment in cases where injury or illness will prevent recovery beyond that of a vegetative state or an otherwise functional quality of life.

 Frequently referred to as one of the singular most important parts of estate planning, an Advance Health Care Directive (AHCD) names health care agents you implicitly trust to manage your care and make decisions if you are no longer able to do so.

 An AHCD covers everything from continuing care decisions in terms of terminal illness or persistent vegetative states with no reasonable expectation of recovery to whether or not you wish to make anatomic donations.

 In reality, disagreements among people are inevitable.
 They are even more serious when they revolve around matters of life and death.
 What family members may judge to be in your best interest does not always coincide with your personal beliefs and the health care decisions you would make

 Mr. Abraham is an experienced attorney and founding member of the Law Firm of Abraham & Bauer.
-The Towson, MD office of the firm concentrates its practice in Elder Law, Estate Planning, Probate, Medical Assistance (Medicaid), Guardianship, Asset Preservation and Fiduciary Representation.
+The Towson, MD office of the firm concentrates its practice in Estate Planning, Elder Law, Probate, Medical Assistance (Medicaid), Guardianship, Asset Preservation and Fiduciary Representation.

 He is an active member in a number of professional organizations that focus on law, the senior community, and estate planning.
 He works with clients in Central Maryland, especially in Towson, Hunt Valley, Lutherville/Timonium, Parkville, White Marsh, Bel Air & Northern Baltimore City.